smoll/rancher-compose-spike/README.md

     0. that no requests were dropped
     0. the time it takes for a new instance of the app container to be launched on host 3
+    0. what happens after host 1 eventually recovers

+#### Other things to explore

+* Multiple Rancher Servers (masters)

+* [Monitoring](http://rancher.com/comparing-monitoring-options-for-docker-deployments/).
+There's some basic monitoring [built in](http://172.19.8.100:8080/infra/containers/1i13/labels) too.

+* Logging.
+Rancher already provides built-in rudimentary (but real-time) log aggregation in the UI for all containers; this may be enough for our needs.
+Visualization in [Loggly](http://rancher.com/aggregating-application-logs-from-docker-containers-with-loggly/) is another possibility, though.
+[Sysdig](http://rancher.com/sysdig-announces-integrated-docker-monitoring-in-rancher/) too.